m4dh4t/dai-lab-http-infrastructure/README.md

 - Update a TODO
 - Get a specific TODO

-The API uses Javalin to handle the HTTP requests and the TODOs are stored in-memory in an ArrayList.
+The API uses Javalin to handle the HTTP requests and the TODOs are stored in-memory in an `ArrayList`.
 The API is implemented in the `api/src` directory and the Dockerfile to run it is in the `api` directory.
 The Dockerfile is built on top of the `openjdk:21` image and simply copies the built `TodoApi-1.0.jar` from the `target` directory to the `/app` directory of the image and runs it using the `java -jar` command.
 To bundle all the API dependencies in the `.jar` file and prevent any missing dependency exceptions, we used the `maven-shade-plugin` plugin in the `pom.xml` file which will be called when running the `mvn package` command.

 The API is exposed by default on port 80, and to allow for an easy mapping depending on the user configuration, we added the service to the Docker compose file and used the `build` instruction to build the image from the `api` directory and the `ports` instruction to map the port 80 of the container to the port 8081 of the host.